 A classic French bouillabaisse broth would be characterized by a homemade fish stock with perhaps the addition of some white wine.
 Another key ingredient to a bouillabaisse stock is saffron.

-Chowders, like this Seafood Corn Chowder tend to have a cream base, cioppino has a tomato base, Brazilian fish stew ( moqueca) has a coconut milk base, and Thai curry fish stews have a curry/coconut milk base.
+Chowders, like this Seafood Corn Chowder tend to have a cream based broth, while cioppino has a tomato based stock, Brazilian fish stew (moqueca) has a coconut milk base, and recipes like this Thai curry fish stew have a curry/coconut milk base.

 In addition to the wine-based fish stock noted above, most French bouillabaisse stews include the addition of saffron, and will most likely include fennel and orange peels.

 To get really technical, an “authentic” bouillabaisse cannot be made outside of Provence because it must include Provence’s indigenous scorpion fish.

 The main thing that most fish stew aficionados agree on is that oily fish like salmon is a travesty in a bouillabaisse.
-If you don’t have access to scorpian fish and you avoid oily fish like salmon, then just about any seafood is a go.
+If you don’t have access to scorpian fish and you avoid oily fish like salmon, then just about any seafood will work.

 I like to start with white fish like cod, snapper, halibut and maybe tilapia.
 After cooking the white fish for a few minutes I will add some shrimp and mussels.
 If lobster or crab is available, all the better!

 It is quite easy to make bouillabaisse low carb ….just avoid adding potatoes.
 Most of the other ingredients are low carb compliant and shouldn’t be a problem on low carb, slow carb or keto lifestyles.